Updated May 20, 2020

 Improper classification of an employee can result in fines or non-compliance penalties.
 Employees might not receive credit for the right pay scale, resulting in a short paycheck.

 Complicated classification requirements can result in missed steps.
 For instance, it is a common misconception that employers can decide how to classify.
 In reality, a job title is meaningless but job roles are important.
-It’s the job duties and relationship that count.
+It’s the job duties and relationships that count.

 Did you know?